Botanical Name: Emblica officinalis

-The fruits are fleshy, round with its contour indistinctly marked into 6 lobes, about 1.5 to 2.5 cms in diameter and, pale green or yellowish in color.
+The fruits are fleshy, round with its contour indistinctly marked into 6 lobes, about 1.5 to 2.5 cms in diameter and, pale green or yellowish in colour.
 The fruit has a seed inside with three angles and three sides.

 The herb has been used as a valuable ingredient of various medicines in India and the Middle East from time immemorial.

 As the name suggests the herb is indigenous to India.
-An analysis shows that it contains on an average, moisture 81.8 per cent, protein 0.5 per cent, fat 0.1 per cent, minerals 0.5 per cent, fiber 3.4 per cent and carbohydrates 13.7 per cent, per 100 grams of edible portion.
+An analysis shows that it contains on an average, moisture 81.8 per cent, protein 0.5 per cent, fat 0.1 per cent, minerals 0.5 per cent, fibre 3.4 per cent and carbohydrates 13.7 per cent, per 100 grams of edible portion.

-Its mineral and vitamin contents include calcium, phosphorus, iron, carotene, thiamine, riboflavin, niacin and vitamin C. Its calorific value is 58.
+Its mineral and vitamin contents include calcium, phosphorus, iron, carotene, thiamine, riboflavin, niacin and vitamin C.

 Ayurvedic physicians use this herb very commonly in their medicines and regard it as a medicine for heart and other health problems.
 They also advise its external application due to its cool and astringent properties.